Welcome to the dismantle. Contest:

 We are no longer accepting entries.
 Please stay tuned as we review the submissions.

-Nationwide, youth are calling for a change in the systems that continue to fail us.
-We have seen the resurgence of white supremacy, state-sanctioned violence on marginalized communities, and the organized efforts of politicians and lawmakers to disempower and erase trans and nonbinary young folx.
+We have seen the resurgence of white supremacy culture, state-sanctioned violence on marginalized communities, and the organized efforts of politicians and lawmakers aimed at disempowering and erasing trans and nonbinary young folx.
 These systems are not broken.
 They were designed to operate as they are with the purpose of keeping marginalized groups in a constant struggle for survival.
+Nationwide, young people are calling for a change in these systems that continue to fail us.

 Patriarchy